 Depending on the mic, you may need someone strong to hold it, but either way, the mic needs to stay steady.
 That way, you can get good audio quality whenever the mic is recording.
 While you can use a stand to keep the boom steady, you need someone to hold it for moving shots.

-Find out whether an omnidirectional or cardioid mic is better for a studio here in this article!Opens in a new tab.
+Find out whether an omnidirectional or cardioid mic is better for a studio here in this article!

 Put a Microphone on the Camera

-The next placeOpens in a new tab. you can put a mic in your video studio is on your camera.
+The next place you can put a mic in your video studio is on your camera.
 Placing a microphone on your camera can help capture sound right in front of the camera.
 You won’t have to worry about someone managing a boom mic, and your actors can still be mic-free.

 Using a microphone on your camera can be good if you don’t move the camera at all.
 You know the mic will stay still, so it can work well, but it’s not the best option if people will be far from the camera.